ticky/bonjour-browser-patcher/Readme.md

 ### Automated Patcher

-An automated patch program is provided.
-This expects to be run against a clean version of Bonjour Browser, so either run any earlier patch versions' revert steps, or download it fresh.
+You can download an automatic patching program from [the releases page](https://github.com/ticky/bonjour-browser-patcher/releases).
+This expects to be run against a clean version of Bonjour Browser, so either run any earlier patch versions again to revert their changes, or download it fresh.

-You can then download the zip file, right-click the application and choose "Open", and the patcher will find Bonjour Browser and apply the patch.
+You can then download the zip file, right-click the application and choose "Open", and the patcher will locate Bonjour Browser and apply the patch!

 ### Manual

 If you're suspicious of the automatic patcher or generally feel okay with using the command line, you can do the following:

 1. Open a terminal to the directory in which Bonjour Browser is installed
-2. Run `patch -p1 -i /path/to/bonjour-browser.patch`
+2. Run `curl https://raw.githubusercontent.com/ticky/bonjour-browser-patcher/develop/bonjour-browser.patch -sSf | patch -p1 -i /path/to/bonjour-browser.patch`

 ## Changes